raspberrypilearning/physical-computing-guide/test-led-python.md

     *The next line turns the GPIO pin 18 ‘on’.
 What this actually means is that this pin is made to provide power of 3.3 volts.
 This is enough to turn the LED in your circuit on.*

-1. The code so far will turn on the LED, let's add some code to turn it off after a period of time.
+1. The code so far will turn on the LED; let's add some code to turn it off after a period of time.
 Below type:

     ```python
     time.sleep(3)